old-user-1808559/capstone1808559/Labs/challenge_guide.md

     - Deploy it in resource group prefixed with `openaiagents`.

-    - Obtain the necessary Azure OpenAI Key and Endpoint.
+    - Obtain the Azure OpenAI Key and Endpoint.

 1. **Deploy Azure OpenAI Models:**